Tinformant/pythia/README.md

 ### 4.2 Using Search Space
-1. Match critical paths to search space
+1. When the problem is localized to a group, critical paths are matched to search space

 ### 4.3 Strategy
 1. Hierarchy is top-down: First enabling lowest granularity and most general spans, and at each cycle enabling more and more granular spans to narrow down performance problems.